ITNurse/patient-summary-app/docs/hapi-server.md

 ## What is Docker?
 <img src="images/docker.svg" alt="Docker Logo" style="height:1in; float:left; margin-right:15px; margin-bottom:10px;" align="left" />
 <a href = "">Docker</a> is a platform that uses containerization to package and run applications.
 For the purpose of this project, Docker was used to run a HAPI FHIR JPA Server locally on a Microsoft Surface 3 Laptop running Windows 11 Home.
 The Docker image of HAPI FHIR is a pre-packaged version of a FHIR server that you can run using Docker to easily test, store, and manage healthcare data using the HL7 FHIR standard.
-Detailed instructions on running the Docker image of the HAPI FHIR JPA Server can be found on the HAPI FHIR GitHub repository.
+Detailed instructions on running the Docker image of the HAPI FHIR JPA Server can be found on the <a href = "https://github.com/hapifhir">HAPI FHIR GitHub repository</a>.
 <br clear="left"/>